3than0ls/search-engine/README.md

 Program starts at `main.py`, where it creates an `Indexer` instance and runs `.construct()`, which does all the work.

-The `Indexer` constructs a `InvertedIndex`, which goes through the webpages to construct `PostingList`s, which are containers for `Posting`s.
-The `InvertedIndex` is stored in partial indexes, which are serialized and saved in batches, which will then be merged together later (this is a requirement)
+The `Indexer` works by processing webpages to construct several `PartialIndex`es, which are containers for `PostingList`s, which are containers for `Posting`s.
+The `PartialIndex`es are serialized and stored in a directory temporarily, then merged all together to output into another directory (specification requirements)

+The `InvertedIndex` is created as a interface for that directory, nothing more.
+Eventually, `InvertedIndex` will be used to query the index data for searches.

 ### Serialization